 You don’t have to have a massive budget for video creation to succeed with YouTube.
 Even demonstrating how to do something with a screen recorder and your voice can create a compelling video.
 Brands like Home Depot and M.A.C Cosmetics are using YouTube to catch people in there I Want to Do moments.
 Think about how your brand can do to the same.

 I’m sure there are people out there who find it entertaining you can order a pizza from Domino’s by tweeting a pizza emoji, but digital marketers know it’s genius.
 Domino’s – a company that’s been in business for 57 years – is the perfect example of a brand that’s keeping up with changing technology and consumer demands.
 The company now has more than 15 ways to order pizza – from sending pizza emojis over social media, to voice ordering with Google Home.
 No matter what their consumers are doing, there’s a way for them to order pizza – and they can choose the method that works best for them.

 Offering choice and variety puts the consumer in control.
 And when the consumer knows they are free to choose what works best for them, they are more likely to go to you than the competition.

-Consumer expectations are higher than ever – and it’s safe bet that the bar will only continue to rise.
-Focus on providing your customers with the best experiences across any and all micro moments, and over time, you’ll build loyalty.
-Each customer journey is nothing but a series of micro moments – and when you nail them over and over, you stand out as the brand that consumers need.
+Consumer expectations are higher than ever – and it’s safe to bet that the bar will only continue to rise.
+Focus on providing your customers with the best experiences across any micro-moments, and over time, you’ll build loyalty.
+Each customer journey is nothing but a series of micro-moments – and when you nail them over and over, you stand out as the brand that consumers need.